-- Preview Email Newsletter

 For their contributions to Cal State Fullerton and professional achievements, five business and education leaders have been selected as recipients of the 2026 Vision & Visionaries distinguished alumni awards.

 The accolade is the university's highest honor bestowed upon alumni and community supporters.
-With more more PR
+With more than 344,000 CSUF alumni, the award has only been more PR

 Florida Institute for Pediatric Rare Diseases recognizes Rare Disease Day, celebrates progress toward treatments (10)